MrDesjardins/realtimepixel/readme.md

 The security pattern is the same for HTTP requests (Rest API) and with WebSocket (Socket.io).
 In both cases, the routes (or operations) leverage _middlewares_.
 If one of the middleware finds a problem, it returns a response with a message indicating the authentication reason for the failure to proceed on the desired request.

-# How to Get Started
+# How to Get Started to Develop Locally

+The project relies on Docker-Compose to develop locally.
+The Compose file contains the configuration to have the three container up and running with the proper network bridges between the container.

 For MacOS, any terminal works.
 However, for Windows, **Powershell** is required as the WSL has issue with the backend service failing with: